Elukoye/goals_app/README.md

 - [ ] Run rspec command to run the test files
 - [ ] If all the tests pass,then start the server
 - [Click here for a more details about setting up RSpec in a rails app](https://github.com/rspec/rspec-rails)

-## Start the rails server:
-- [ ] Run: rails s to start the sever
-- [ ] Type localhost:3000 on your browser(or whatever port you are connected to) toview your app on the browser

 ## AWS postgres installed but unrecognized?:
 - [ ] Run sudo yum install postgresql-server:TO INSTALL POSTGRES SERVER type “ sudo service postgresql initdb”